zenstackhq/zenstack-docs/blog/rest-api-on-vercel/index.md

 ### 1. Creating the project

-Let's first create a new Express.js project with Typescript.
+Let's first create a new Express.js project with Typescript support.

 ```bash
 mkdir vercel-petstore